Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Background and Problem Formulation

-Additionally each conditional $\joint(\B{z}_i|\boldsymbol{\theta},\B{y})$ only depends on $\B{y}$ through the subset of observations $\boldsymbol{y}_i$.
+Additionally each conditional $\joint(\B{z}_i|\btheta,\B{y})$ only depends on $\B{y} = \{y_j\}_{j=1}^n$ through the subset of observations $\mathrm{D}_i$, see Figure \ref{fig:DAG}.
 This is particularly interesting in scenarios where observations $\by$ are distributed over a set of nodes within a cluster such that each node involves the subset $\boldsymbol{y}_i$, see the work by \cite{Rendell2018} for more details.
-Beyond parallel and possibly distributed sampling from \eqref{eq:conditionalunderartificialtargetzi}, note that this conditional distribution is far simpler than the original target distribution \eqref{eq:target_density}.
-Indeed, the latter involves a composite potential function $U$ with matrices $\B{A}_i$ acting on $\btheta$ while \eqref{eq:conditionalunderartificialtargetzi} only involves a single potential $U_i$ and an isotropic Gaussian term without any matrix acting on $\bz_i$.
+Not only parallel and possibly distributed sampling from \eqref{eq:conditionalunderartificialtargetzi} is possible but this conditional distribution is far simpler than the original target distribution \eqref{eq:target_density}.
+Indeed, while the latter involves a composite potential function $U$ with matrices $\{\B{A}_i\}_{i=1}^b$ acting on $\btheta$, \eqref{eq:conditionalunderartificialtargetzi} only involves a single potential $U_i$ and an isotropic Gaussian term without any matrix acting on $\bz_i$.
 Hence, sampling from \eqref{eq:conditionalunderartificialtargetzi} is expected to be easier and cheaper.

-Exact and efficient sampling from these conditionals is for instance possible when considering generalized (non-)linear models and Gaussian prior distributions for $\btheta$.
-Similarly to the Bayesian logistic regression example presented in Example \ref{example:logistic}, one can indeed assign one potential per univariate observation $y_i$ leading to univariate potentials $(U_i;i \in[n])$, and one potential $U_b$ for the Gaussian prior.
-Hence, in this case one can sample from $\joint(\bz_i|\boldsymbol{\theta},y_i)$ for $i \in [n]$ by using adaptive rejection sampling \citep{Gilks1992,Martino2011}.
-Moreover, $\joint(\bz_b|\boldsymbol{\theta})$ is Gaussian and therefore can be sampled exactly using techniques highlighted in Section \ref{subsubsec:sampling_theta}.
-When the potentials $(U_i;i \in[b])$ are more complicated, exact and efficient sampling from \eqref{eq:conditionalunderartificialtargetzi} is much more involved.
-Fortunately, in Proposition \ref{prop:rejectionsamplingcomplexity} below, we establish that this sampling task becomes possible by showing that, if $\rho$ is sufficiently small, sampling $\bz_i$ given $\btheta$ can be performed using rejection sampling with $\mathcal{O}(1)$ expected evaluations of $U_i$ and its gradient.
-Performances of this rejection sampling scheme are illustrated in Section \ref{subsec:logistic_regression} on a Bayesian logistic regression problem.
+In the literature, sampling from this conditional distribution has been performed via two main approaches: exact sampling and Metropolis-Hastings schemes.
+For example, the authors in \citet{Vono2019} considered a linear Gaussian inverse problem where \eqref{eq:conditionalunderartificialtargetzi} was a Gaussian distribution.
+Apart from the Gaussian case, exact and efficient sampling is for instance possible when considering generalized (non-)linear models and Gaussian prior distributions for $\btheta$.
+Similarly to the Bayesian logistic regression example presented in Example \ref{example:logistic}, one can indeed assign one potential per univariate observation $y_i$ leading to univariate potentials $\{U_i\}_{i=1}^n$.
+Hence, in this case one can sample from $\joint(\bz_i|\btheta,y_i)$ for $i \in [n]$ by using adaptive rejection sampling \citep{Gilks1992,Martino2011}.